marilevay/fortex/README.md

 # ForTex
-Finally adding the a LaTeX button for the text editor on Minerva University's classroom platform.
-Now you can finally typeset equations and mathematical expressions.
+ForTex adds a LaTeX formula button to Quill-based text editors.
+It was first developed for Minerva University's classroom platform and now can be adapted to work with any Quill editor so you can easily typeset equations and mathematical expressions.

 ![Demo GIF](demos/fortex-demo-video.gif)